 2022 Cleanup – Phase IV

 In April, StreamSweepers kicked off our fourth season assessing and cleaning the next stretch of the Clinch River in Southwest Virginia.
 Our work will be easier this season due to a generous donation of a 3/4 ton Ford F-350 from the Tennessee Valley Authority.
 Project manager, Maddie Gordon, and our two on-water managers, Wilder Meade and Andy Satterwhite, accepted the keys to the truck from Shannon O’Quinn, Water Resource Manager, and Bryant Artigas, Fleet Manager for TVA.
 This truck will be able to carry twice the load of our other trucks!
-All of us at the Center for Natural Capital and our StreamSweepers program appreciate this gift very much.
+All of us at the American Climate Partners and our StreamSweepers program appreciate this gift very much.
 Thank you so much, TVA!!

 2021 Cleanup – Phase III